rakki194/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 This demonstrates pixel-space diffusion, just to give you an idea of what's happening.

-To actually see the diffusion process in latent space, first we have to learn about latent space..
+To actually see the diffusion process in latent space, first we have to learn about latent space.

 #### Latent Space